census-instrumentation/opencensus-go/README.md

 ```

 ### To create a set of tags associated with keys
-The following code demonstrates how to create a new tag set from scratch:
+TagSet is a set of tags.
+The following code demonstrates how to create a new TagSet from scratch:

 ```go
 tsb := NewTagSetBuilder(nil)